-Building Permits, including Footing and Foundation Permits for lots in new developments shall not be issued until all required improvements in the development to be installed or completed by the developer are accepted in writing by the Town of Daniel.
-Upon a showing of good cause and adequate protection for the Town of Daniel, this regulation may be waived or amended on a case-by-case basis for attached single-family, multi-family, commercial, industrial or institutional development, by approval of the Town of Daniel Planning Staff, the Building Official.
+Building permits, including footing and foundation permits for lots in new developments, shall not be issued until all required improvements in the development to be installed or completed by the developer are accepted in writing by the Town of Daniel.
+Upon a showing of good cause and adequate protection for the Town of Daniel, this regulation may be waived or amended on a case-by-case basis for attached single-family, multi-family, commercial, industrial or institutional development, by approval of the Town of Daniel planning staff or the building official.